-Father R. Perin School offers kindergarten to grade 9 programming in the Hamlet of Janvier.
-Enrolment at the school has declined to 71 students in 2023.
-Enrolment is projected to continue to decline to approximately 50 students, over the next 10 years.
-Kindergarten enrolment in the hamlet of Janvier varies between 3 and 6 students, in most years.
+Father R. Perin School offers kindergarten to grade 9 programming in the Hamlet of Janvier. enrollment at the school is 71 students in 2024. enrollment is projected to continue to decline to approximately 50 students over the next 10 years.
+Kindergarten enrolment in the hamlet of Janvier varies between 3 and 6 students in most years, with this year being an exception at 9.

 There is a large Métis population in Janvier and it is home to the Chipewyan Prairie First Nation.
-The hamlet of Janvier is fairly remote, located 120 km south of the City of Fort McMurray.
+The hamlet of Janvier is fairly remote, located 120 km south of the city of Fort McMurray.
 For permanent residency growth to occur, either employment opportunities would need to be located closer to Janvier, as it is not in commuting distance to any larger centre, and/or there would need to be growth experienced within the Métis or the Chipewyan Prairie First Nation populations.
 When population growth is limited, student enrolment is even more limited as the existing population ages out or moves to find employment after schooling is complete.
-According to the federal census, there were 100 residents in 2016 in the hamlet of Janvier, and the population declined to 61 residents (-39%) in 2021.
+According to the federal census, there were 100 residents in 2016 in the hamlet of Janvier.
+The population declined to 61 residents (-39%) in 2021.

-Father R Perin School ranks as the second highest in regard to facility condition and fairly high in utilities in 2022.
+Father R. Perin School ranks as the second highest in regard to facility condition and fairly high in utilities in 2022.
 According to the last review of building condition, requirements are as follows:

-Concerning the school site, there is gravel access and parking, and the municipal upgrades underway include paving an adjacent roadway, which is higher in elevation than school property.
+Concerning the school site, there is gravel access and parking, and the municipal upgrades underway include paving an adjacent roadway, which is higher in elevation than the school property.
 With these additions, the site could accumulate surface runoff.
-There is landscaping care required around the building to deal with weed growth and unused planter; damage to masonry caused by ice damming.
+There is landscaping care required around the building to deal with weed growth and, unused planters; damage to masonry caused by ice damming.
 Moreover, the school's skylights, gymnasium rubber floor, and air handling units have all surpassed service life expectancy.
-There is a partial BMS installed, and the millwork is mostly original and requires upgrading/ replacement.
+There is a partial BMS installed, and the millwork is mostly original and requires upgrading/replacement.
 The main corridor would benefit from noise reverberation acoustic treatment.

-Since the 2018 report, the highlights of the building improvements include: heat trace installed in drain pipes to prevent damage from freezing, the lighting in the gym has been replaced, deficiencies in the fire alarm system have been corrected, an upgrade was made to the rooftop drainage, pneumatic controls replaced, LED lighting upgraded, repairs made to the intercom system, upgrades to the security system completed, gym floor has been refinished, ceiling remediation from a glycol leak completed, science countertops replaced, upgrades made to the fire system, and the generator was inspected and repaired.
+Since the 2018 report, the highlights of the building improvements include: heat trace installed in the drain pipes to prevent damage from freezing, the lighting in the gym has been replaced, deficiencies in the fire alarm system has been corrected; an upgrade was made to the rooftop drainage, pneumatic controls replaced, LED lighting upgraded, repairs made to the intercom system, upgrades to the security system completed, gym floor has been refinished, ceiling remediation from a glycol leak completed, science countertops were replaced, upgrades were made to the fire system, and the generator was inspected and repaired.

 There was also some resilient floor replaced as a response to moisture infiltration.